Harness Git Experience Quickstart

 In Connector, select or create a Git Connector to the repo for your Project.
 For steps, see Code Repo Connectors.

 Next, you can just paste the following YAML into the Pipeline to create a very simple Pipeline.

-command: echo "hello world"
+command: echo test

-projectIdentifier: GitExp_Doc_Example with identifier of your Project.
+projectIdentifier: GitExp_Doc_Example with the identifier of your Project.